Naval Base Eniwetok: Eniwetok Island

 US Navy Seabees with the 110th Naval Construction Battalion arrived at Eniwetok starting 21 February 1944.
 The Seabee's first task was clearing the runway of battle damage and repairing the runway to be a bomber airbase for the United States Army Air Forces.
 The completed runway, Stickell Field, was 6800 by 400 ft wide on Eniwetok Island.
 The first plane landed on 11 March, and the first attack mission was carried out on 5 April.
-Seabee built air facilities that included a major engine overhaul depot, and barracks for Army aviation personnel with quonset huts.
+Seabees built air facilities that included a major engine overhaul depot, and barracks for Army aviation personnel with quonset huts.
 The most common bombers were Consolidated B-24 Liberator and North American B-25 Mitchell.

 The US Navy also used Stickell Field, with unit VD-3 flying PB4Y, Navy Liberator.
-The Navy had stationed at base unit VB-109, VD-4 and VPB-109 flying Lockheed Ventura Harpoon-PV-1 and Consolidated PB4Y-2 Privateer.
+The Navy had stationed at base unit VB-109, VD-4, and VPB-109 flying Lockheed Ventura Harpoon-PV-1 and Consolidated PB4Y-2 Privateer.
 Stickell Field is named after Lt.
 John H. Stickell, a US Navy and former RAF pilot.
 John H. Stickell was killed in 1944 in action against the Jaluit Atoll.

 Seabees built a large tank farm with twelve 1,000-barrel tanks to fuel the bombers with aviation gasoline at Stickell Field.
 Tankers in the lagoon could refill the tanks by a floating pipeline that was 1,200 feet long at a tanker mooring.
 The tank farm was completed by May 1944.
 It was partly damaged when a Landing craft tank, LCT(5)-315, had an explosion on 23 March 1944.